-DTD not found ×

-"C:\Users\Public\test.xml" could not be opened because a DTD could not be found.
+DTD not found × "C:\Users\Public\test.xml" could not be opened because a DTD could not be found.
 What would you like to do?

-Browse for a DTD

-C Edit as a partial document (no rules checking)

-C Edit the file in plain text view

-OK Cancel Help
+Browse for a DTD Edit as a partial document (no rules checking) Echoose auxiliary DTD C Edit the file in plain text view Choose auxiisry DTD OK Cancel Help